Huppdo/ECCS1611/README.md

 > Determined the tax rate with rounding code needed for MP1
 #### Lab Four
 > Determined matter state of water at a given temp, find the largest number of 3 doubles, get digits in integer, and calculate change needed
+#### Prelab 04
+> Determined how to check if a credit card number is valid
+#### Lab Five
+> Used loops to calculate max/min/avg, combined loops with math operations, and convert base 10 to base 2

 ## PracticeProblems